 Darkest Dungeon - Initial Impressions

-Originally published July, 2015.
+Originally published July 2015

 Sweat crawls across the top of his hand.
 The drops rally and collect like a herd of beasts crossing the ravaged mountains of his knuckles, while the stragglers fall back down his sleeve.
 Once the herd reaches a size too daunting to hold together, they evacuate to the stone below.
 The drips echo in the dark under his feet as stone meets steel, steel meets sweat.
-Droplets glisten and radiate from his skin under the dim torch-light.
+Droplets glisten and radiate from his skin under the dim torch light.
 Twas not the heat from the sconce's glow that fuels his perspiration, however.
 He fights his trembling hands as he grasps the gate's handle.
 He steadies his breath.
 He prays that his companions do not hear the rattling of his mail just the confidence in this breath.
-For tonight, they cannot be so foolish to as to cry out in terror, shame, and horror.
+For tonight, they cannot be so foolish as to cry out in terror, shame, and horror.
 Tonight they must stick together and forge a will stronger than the armor they bear.
 Tonight, they enter, the Darkest Dungeon.

-It's rare for me to be willing to partake in an early access game on Steam for a number of different reasons.
-The main one being that I don't really want to play an unfinished game.
+It's rare for me to be willing to partake in an early-access game on Steam for a number of different reasons.
+The main one is that I don't really want to play an unfinished game.
 I do that enough with the bad games that are somehow released, like Call of Cthulhu: Dark Corners of the Earth for example.
 I prefer to play a finished game so I know what the developers intended, what was actually achieved, and the quality of the product.
-I wouldn't want to read an unfinished book filled with grammar errors, or whole chapters missing, so I certainly wouldn't want to experience a video game that is selling itself in an unfinished state, unless it was laughably bad like a B horror movie.
+I wouldn't want to read an unfinished book filled with grammar errors or whole chapters missing, so I certainly wouldn't want to experience a video game that is selling itself in an unfinished state, unless it was laughably bad like a B horror movie.

-Thankfully, by the time I tried Darkest Dungeon, it already had a reputation for being a rather finished product, despite being an early access game on Steam.
+Thankfully, by the time I tried Darkest Dungeon, it already had a reputation for being a rather finished product, despite being an early-access game on Steam.
 Having spent a fair amount of time with it now, I can say that it is a much more finished product than you might expect, but still far from complete.
-As new patches come in and further updates are made to the game, new character types are still being added and new high level dungeons have yet to be released.
+As new patches come in and further updates are made to the game, new character types are still being added and new high-level dungeons have yet to be released.
 Nonetheless, Darkest Dungeon shows a fair amount of competence in its design and ends up being quite fun, despite the hiccups.

 Darkest-2015-07-24-19-50-12-856.png